yumj033/UWB-List/README.md

 List of papers/projects/summaries for Ultra Wideband (UWB) <br/>

-This is a collection of 69 scientific papers about (automatic) protocol reverse engineering (PRE) methods and tools.
+This is a collection of more than scientific papers about UWB technology, ranging methods, positioning algorithms, and systems.
 The papers are categorized into different groups so that it is more easy to get an overview of existing solutions based on the problem you want to tackle.<br/>

-The collection is based on the following three surveys and got extended afterwards:
+The collection is based on the following surveys and got extended afterwards:

 * J. Narayan, S. K. Shukla, and T. C. Clancy, “A Survey of Automatic Protocol Reverse Engineering Tools,” ACM Computing Surveys, vol. 48, no. 3, pp. 1–26, Feb.
 2016, doi: 10.1145/2840724.
 [PDF](https://www.researchgate.net/profile/Sandeep_Shukla6/publication/287106642_A_Survey_of_Automatic_Protocol_Reverse_Engineering_Tools/links/5773948208ae1b18a7ddff91/A-Survey-of-Automatic-Protocol-Reverse-Engineering-Tools.pdf)
 * J. Duchêne, C. Le Guernic, E. Alata, V. Nicomette, and M. Kaâniche, “State of the art of network protocol reverse engineering tools,” Journal of Computer Virology and Hacking Techniques, vol. 14, no. 1, pp. 53–68, Feb.
 2018, doi: 10.1007/s11416-016-0289-8.
 [PDF](https://hal.inria.fr/hal-01496958/document)